yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 # What is domain-driven development (DDD)

-With the proliferation of AI technology, lots of tasks that used to be significant challenges become easy to cope with.
-Nevertheless, despite the astonishing capability of generalization by leveraging the contemporary deep learning techniques, quite a portion of the problems in different industrial domains still require domain knowledge.
 DDD has been around for ages.
-It was coined by xxx in the book of.
+It was coined by *Eric Evans* in the book of [*"Domain-Driven Design: Tackling Complexity in the Heart of Software"*](http://dddcommunity.org/book/evans_2003/) published in 2003.
 The book gave a clear definition of DDD and how the principle can be used in the modern software design and implementation.
+In general, DDD asks for a principle to focus the design and development of software components by following the domain-specific characteristics.
+It requires the domain experts that delineate the problems at the logical level, with which the blueprints of the software design should be put together to map to the business logics.
+Given the hierarchical or aggregational structures of domain layers in a DDD application, communications of various components for deciding how they can be designed and implemented are important.

 # Ubiquitous language